gayoungko/Fruit-Image-Classification-with-Deep-Learning/README.md

 1. ds340_project (1).ipynb
    This notebook contains the complete code with model training, evalation, and the results.
 2. ds340_project_essay1
-   This document contains more detailed insights into the methodology, results, and conclusions of the project.
+   This document contains detailed insights into the methodology, results, and conclusions of the project.

 ## Key Findings
 - Data augmentation increased model robustness and reduced overfitting.